neil-grp5/DATA101-Final-Project/README.md

 Final Project

 The purpose of this app is to help Movie Analysts, Film Enthusiasts, and related Industry Professionals gain insight on movie trends happening globally.
 There are three apps pertaining to graphs for Genres, Release Types, and Grouped Themes.
+The project makes use of datasets coming from https://www.kaggle.com/datasets/gsimonx37/letterboxd?select=releases.csv.

 Project team: Group 5
 Luo, Monaliza